-Subaru Impreza owners have reported 8 problems associated with headlights (under the exterior lighting category).
+Subaru Impreza owners have reported 9 problems related to headlights (under the exterior lighting category).

-The car was a 2009 Subaru Impreza.
 Wiring in fuse box under high beam relay corrodes creating an electrical fire hazard and stop high beam headlights from functioning correctly.
 This is cause for concern due to exposed wires in fuse box and lighting issues at night.
 After speaking to several other 2008 to 2010 Subaru Impreza owners I have found this is a common issue that the dealer refuses to correct.
-This issue happened on Wed., Aug.
-7, 2013.

 See all problems of the 2009 Subaru Impreza.

-The car was a 2009 Subaru Impreza.
-Vehicle identification number (VIN): JF1GH60609_.
 Is NHTSA aware of how nearly useless the low beam headlights are on some Subarus?
 I just bought a new 2009 Impreza.
 Its low beams are so dim they're dangerous, and because of them I wish I hadn't bought the car.
 The first evening I drove it, I almost ran over a group of people -- and would have if I hadn't been stopped at a stop sign.
 The way the low beam headlights are configured, I couldn't see these people until they stepped off the curb.
 Subaru customer service advice? keep the lights clean.
 They were; they are; I will -- but no matter how immaculate they are, they still cast too little light.
 Would NHTSA please check into this darkness at Subaru? an employee at the car dealership told me his 2008 Subaru has the same problem.
 Oh and by the way, the fog lights don't help a bit.
 They make no difference at all.
 I hope nsc can prompt Subaru to cast some light! if this problem is typical -- and I gather that it is -- I think a recall is needed.
 Thank you.
 Updated 10/16/09.
-The failure date was Thursday, October 8, 2009.

-The vehicle is a 2006 Subaru Impreza.
-The VIN of this vehicle was JF1GD706X6_.
 The hid headlights on the Subaru->impreza->wrx->sti sit way too low.
 I cannot see the entire road in front of me.
 The headlights need to be raised up so people can see the road better.
 The headlights can be moved up and down with a switch on the sti and even when set at the highest settings the headlights end about 20 feet on the ground in front of the vehicle.
 I almost hit a kid because I could not see him in the dark! must be fixed matter of safety and emergency!.
-It was 08/20/06 when this headlights issue happened.

 See all problems of the 2006 Subaru Impreza.